 In case you have pictures to share, save them in a folder or album that you can easily attach them from.
 Pictures speak volumes but you must be mindful of your audience; too many voice notes and pictures, and they may run out of data.
 You could spice things up by announcing upfront a data giveaway to those who engage the most.
 This could be via questions and comments during the session.
 Remember to fulfil your promise.

 I absolutely enjoyed myself and it’s obvious that I really love empowering others with valuable information.
 Each opportunity I get to do this is a breath of fresh air.

 - Inform the group in advance about the session, ask them to set a reminder on their calendars

 - Send the group link to all invitees and speakers

 - The mentor uses text, voice notes, pictures, or short video clips to share

 - Participants ask questions and the mentor answers

 - Facilitator wraps up

-I hope you’ll enjoy your first WhatsApp training / mentoring session and will leave a comment about some strategies you use for WhatsApp meetings.
-Please send me pictures on email@example.com I hope you like the pictures from my session.
+I hope you’ll enjoy your first WhatsApp training/mentoring session and will leave a comment about some strategies you use for WhatsApp meetings.
+Please send me pictures at [email protected] I hope you like the pictures from my session.

-Let me know if this was helpful.
+Let me know if this is helpful.
 Thank you and take care.